 - Has retired from active duty immediately after serving in California.

-No UC Hastings personnel other than the Residency Officer and the General Counsel are authorized to supply information regarding residence requirements and exemptions.
+No UC Law SF personnel other than the Residency Officer and the General Counsel are authorized to supply information regarding residence requirements and exemptions.
 You are cautioned that this is not a complete explanation of the law regarding residence or exemptions and that changes may have been made in the residence requirements between the publication of this statement and the relevant residence determination date.
-For matters not addressed herein, the Residency Officer and the General Counsel refer to applicable law and the University of California Residency Policy and Guidelines as reasonably applied to UC Hastings.
+For matters not addressed herein, the Residency Officer and the General Counsel refer to applicable law and the University of California Residency Policy and Guidelines as reasonably applied to UC Law SF.